kjlyon/snap-plugin-collector-diamond/README.md

 You will need to be on Linux with Python 2.7 or Python3 and a virtualenv activated.

-I use and recommend using [pyenv](https://github.com/yyuu/pyenv) to manager Python version and environments.
+I use and recommend using [pyenv](https://github.com/yyuu/pyenv) to manage my Python version and environments.
 Checkout [pyenv-installer](https://github.com/yyuu/pyenv-installer) for an easy installation that includes pyenv-virtualenv.
 The directions below assume